calmesam01/Career-Counseling-System/README.md

-# educational-recommendation-system
+Career Counseling System
-an expert system using Prolog that recommends the user to take courses based on their interests.
+An expert system using Prolog that recommends the user to take courses based on their interests.